Playstyle & Rotation

 - Build 5 Holy Power before the damage hits

-- Apply Beacon of Virtue right after the first tick of damage, this way you take full advantage of both Pillars of Light and Light's Protection talents.
+- Apply Beacon Of Virtue right after the first tick of damage; this way you take full advantage of both Pillars Of Light and Light's Protection talents.

-- As soon as the damage hits, press Eternal Flame / Word of Glory
+- As soon as the damage hits, press Eternal Flame/Word Of Glory

 - Cast Holy Shock

-- Cast Eternal Flame / Word of Glory again
+- Cast Eternal Flame/Word Of Glory again